lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 No

 #### Does it create target Redshift table?
-By default `No`
-Using 	`include\loader.py` include you can extend default functionality and code in target table creation.
+By default no, but using `include\loader.py` you can extend default functionality and code in target table creation.

 #### Where are the sources?